Component: Form management - Data management

 Add new custom field

-By clicking on the Add button, new row of the custom field will be displayed in the list of custom fields with the following fields:
+By clicking the Add button, a new custom field row will be displayed in the list of custom fields with the following fields:

 Attribute name